Timothy Findley: Career

 Though Findley had declared his homosexuality as a teenager, he married actress/photographer Janet Reid in 1959.
 The union lasted only three months and was dissolved by divorce or annulment two years later.
 He eventually became the domestic partner of writer Bill Whitehead, whom he met in 1962.
-Findley and Whitehead also collaborated on several documentary projects in the 1970s, including the television miniseries The National Dream and Dieppe 1942.
-Whitehead and Findley won the ACTRA Award for Best Writing in a Television Documentary at the 4th ACTRA Awards in 1975 for The National Dream.

 Through Wilder, Findley became a close friend of actress Ruth Gordon, whose work as a screenwriter and playwright inspired Findley to consider writing as well.
 After Findley published his first short story in the Tamarack Review, Gordon encouraged him to pursue writing more actively, and he eventually left acting in the 1960s.

 Findley's first two novels, The Last of the Crazy People (1967) and The Butterfly Plague (1969), were originally published in Britain and the United States after having been rejected by Canadian publishers.
 Findley's third novel, The Wars, was published to great acclaim in 1977 and went on to win the Governor General's Award for English-language fiction.
 Director Robin Phillips subsequently adapted the novel into the 1983 theatrical film The Wars.

 Findley received a Governor General's Award, the Canadian Authors Association Award, an ACTRA Award, the Order of Ontario, the Trillium Book Award, and in 1985 he was appointed an Officer of the Order of Canada.
 He was a founding member and chair of the Writers' Union of Canada, and a president of the Canadian chapter of PEN International.